5 Statistical Inference and Hypothesis Testing

 Decision Reality: \(H_0\) is True Reality: \(H_0\) is False

-Fail to Reject \(H_0\) Correct Decision: Acquit an innocent person.
+Do not Reject \(H_0\) Correct Decision: Acquit an innocent person.
 Type II Error (\(\beta\)): Acquit a guilty person.

 Reject \(H_0\) Type I Error (\(\alpha\)): Convict an innocent person.
 Correct Decision: Convict a guilty person.

-The probability of a Type I error is set by the significance level \(\alpha\), which we choose before conducting the test.
-In contrast, the probability of a Type II error depends on multiple factors, including the sample size, variability in the data, and the magnitude of the effect.
-A key concept here is power, which refers to the test’s ability to detect a true effect when it exists.
-Higher power reduces the likelihood of making a Type II error and is often achieved by increasing the sample size.
+A Type I error (\(\alpha\)) occurs when we reject \(H_0\) even though it is true.
+A Type II error (\(\beta\)) occurs when we do not reject \(H_0\) even though it is false.
+The significance level \(\alpha\) determines the probability of a Type I error and is chosen before the test is performed.
+The probability of a Type II error depends on several factors, including the sample size, the variability of the data, and the size of the true effect.
+A related concept is statistical power, the probability of detecting a real effect when one exists.
+Higher power reduces the risk of a Type II error and is typically achieved by increasing the sample size.

 Table 5.2: Common hypothesis tests, their null hypotheses, and the types of variables they apply to.